chakrabt/OCR-Notice-Classifier/README.md

 ### Technical Questions

 **Q: Why 91.89% accuracy and not higher?**
 A: The remaining 8.11% errors are primarily from genuinely ambiguous notices (e.g., "Circular regarding exam schedule" could be both).
-See Section 4.7 of the paper for detailed error analysis.

 **Q: Can I add more categories?**
 A: Yes, but you'll need to retrain the model with labeled data for your new categories.
 The feature engineering approach is generalizable.

-**Q: How much training data do I need?**
-A: Our learning curve analysis (Figure 3 in paper) suggests stable performance with 60-70% of our dataset (~300-350 samples).
-Minimum recommended: 50 samples per category.

 **Q: Do I need a GPU?**
 A: No!
 The system runs efficiently on CPU-only hardware.
 Training takes ~12 minutes on a standard laptop.